 The width of the option list adapts to its content.
 The minimum width is the input field plus the dropdown arrow.
 The maximum width is the part of the screen furthest to the right.
 If the option list content requires even more width, entries become truncated.

 The user can enter text into the input field (supported by auto-completion).
 Clicking or tapping on the dropdown arrow of the combo box (1) opens in a full-screen dialog (2).
 The user can now modify the selected entry by tapping the input field of the combo box.
-The keyboard is then displayed, and the user can begin to enter a new term to filter the option list, also supported by auto-completion (3).
-The option list closes when the user clicks or taps the Close button at the bottom of the list (4) or selects an item in the list (5).
+The mobile keyboard is then displayed, and the user can begin to enter a new term to filter the option list, also supported by auto-completion (3).
+The option list closes when the user clicks or taps the OK button at the bottom of the list (4) or selects an item in the list (5).